 While both vitamins have benefits on their own, the combination of the two can be very beneficial (15% C with 1% E).
 When vitamin E oxidises to pick up the nasty radicals that are produced or come in contact with our skin, vitamin C can regenerate its activity, needing less of it to be replaced!
-These partners in defence, as scientist Chan AC. called them, can give a four-fold protection against UV damage, when applied together, decreasing the amount of “sun burnt cells” compared to a two-fold activity when used on their own [10, 11, 4].
-Interestingly, the presence of these two vitamins together also leads to higher product shelf-life as they stabilise each other, making them a very attractive skin care formulation.
-To make things even better, when these two buddy vitamins are combined with ferulic acid, another good antioxidant, the UV-protection is doubled again from four-fold to eight-fold.
+[4, 10] These partners in defence, as scientist Chan AC. called them, can give a four-fold protection against UV damage, when applied together, decreasing the amount of “sun burnt cells” compared to a two-fold activity when used on their own.
+[4, 10, 11] Interestingly, the presence of these two vitamins together also leads to higher product shelf-life as they stabilise each other, making them a very attractive skin care formulation.
+[4, 11] To make things even better, when these two buddy vitamins are combined with ferulic acid, another good antioxidant, the UV-protection is doubled again from four-fold to eight-fold.
+[4, 12]

 Please note however, that this does not mean that vitamins C and E are alternatives to SPF products, they work in a different way, and so you should always use a product with an SPF factor as well.
-But while SPF sun creams can offer proper sun protection, the use of them alone is often not enough because the actual amount we use usually offers much less protection that the intended SPF factor (SPF post coming soon).
+But while SPF sun creams can offer proper sun protection, the use of them alone is often not enough because the actual amount we use usually offers much less protection that the intended SPF factor (see post “Everything you need to know about sunscreens and SPF”).
 So yes go crazy with your sun cream, the white ghost look at the beach is not criticised anymore!
 A sun cream with SPF ingredients and vitamins C and E would be highly beneficial but don’t sweat it, if you don’t find one just use your vitamin containing skin care prior to applying your sun cream.